Flowrey/youtube-bz/README.md

 ## Acknowledgments

-  - This project's structure has been greatly inspired by youtube-dl
+  - This project's structure has been greatly inspired by [pipx](https://github.com/pypa/pipx/)